Mixed orthogonality graphs for continuous-time state space models and orthogonal projections: Preliminaries

 We shortly write $\CY_a \nrarrownull \CY_b \: \vert \: \CY_S$. \end{itemize} \end{definition}

-In words, $\CY_a$ is Granger non-causal for $\CY_b$ if the prediction of $Y_b(t+h)$ based on the linear information available at time $t$ provided by the past and present of $\CY_V$ is not diminished by removing the linear information provided by the past and present values of $\CY_a$.
-Local Granger non-causality considers the limiting case $h\rightarrow 0$, where the highest existing derivative of the process must be examined in order to obtain a non-trivial criterion; see as well the discussion in \cite{VF23pre} for the motivation of these definitions.
+In words, $\CY_a$ is Granger non-causal for $\CY_b$ with respect to $\CY_S$ if the prediction of $Y_b(t+h)$ based on the linear information available at time $t$ provided by the past and present of $\CY_S$ is not diminished by removing the linear information provided by the past and present values of $\CY_a$.
+Local Granger non-causality considers the limiting case $h\rightarrow 0$, where the highest existing derivative of the process must be examined to obtain a non-trivial criterion; see as well the discussion in \cite{VF23pre} for the motivation of these definitions.

-\begin{remark} \cite{VF23pre} originally defined Granger causality by conditional orthogonality of linear spaces generated by subprocess, and then showed that these definitions are equivalent to the definitions based on the orthogonal projections given above (see Theorem~3.4 and Remark 3.11 therein).
+\begin{remark} \cite{VF23pre} originally defined Granger causality by conditional orthogonality of linear spaces generated by subprocess, and then showed that these definitions are equivalent to the definitions based on the orthogonal projections given above (see Theorem 3.5 and Remark 3.12 therein).

-\end{remark} Next, the undirected edges are characterised by (linear) contemporaneous uncorrelatedness.
-The idea is simple: there is no undirected influence between $\CY_a$ and $\CY_b$ if and only if, given the amount of information provided by the past of $\CY_V$ up to time $t$, $\CY_a$ and $\CY_b$ are uncorrelated in the future. \cite{VF23pre} introduce the following definitions.
+\end{remark} Next, the undirected edges are characterised by (linear) contemporaneous correlation.
+The idea is simple: there is no undirected influence between $\CY_a$ and $\CY_b$ with respect to $\CY_S$ if and only if, given the amount of information provided by the past of $\CY_S$ up to time $t$, $\CY_a$ and $\CY_b$ are uncorrelated in the future. \cite{VF23pre} introduce the following definitions.

 \begin{definition} Let $a,b\in S \subseteq V$ and $a \neq b$. \begin{itemize} \item[(a)] $\CY_a$ and $\CY_b$ are \textsl{contemporaneously uncorrelated} with respect to $\CY_S$, if and only if, for all $t\in \R$ and $0\leq h, \widetilde{h} \leq 1$,